 Expected Results

-When your assignment runs successfully, you should see: In your Activity Inbox:- One pending approval for each draft, with the full message body visible in the detail panel
+When your agent runs successfully, you should see: In your Requests:- One pending approval for each draft, with the full message body visible in the detail panel

 - Requests resolve automatically once you approve or deny